nbloomf/feivel/doc/tutorial/tutorial.md

 Running `feivel`
 -----------------

-There are two ways to use `feivel`: as a unix-style *filter* (for producing documents) and as an interactive *repl environment* (as a calculator).
+There are two ways to use `feivel`: as a unix-style *filter* (for producing documents) and as an interactive graphical *interpreter* (as a calculator).

 To use `feivel` as a filter, we can simply put it in a pipeline or call it with the `-t` flag set.
 The examples from the introduction use filter mode.

-To use `feivel` as an interactive environment, run it with the `--repl` flag set.
+To use `feivel` as an interpreter, run it with the `--repl` flag set.
+This will launch a graphical window.
 For example, try calling the following command.

-    > feivel --repl
+    > feivel --repl &

-Then type this:
+The interpreter window has a text entry box toward the bottom where we enter commands, and a scrolling text area above where our interaction is recorded.
+Type this into the command entry box:

-    > [:int: 2^30 :]
+    > int: 2^30

-and you should then see this:
+and then click the `Eval` button (or press Ctrl-Enter).
+You should then see this in the interaction history box:

+    > (1) int: 2^30
+    >
     > 1073741824

-This is a read-evaluate-print loop, wherein we can essentially process a template one line at a time.
+This is a read-evaluate-print loop, wherein we can essentially process a simplified template one line at a time.
 This is an effective way to try out bits of syntax on the fly.
-To exit the REPL, say `[quit]`.
+To exit the REPL, close the window.

-(N.B.: The REPL is extremely simple.
-At the moment (0.1.0) lines cannot even be edited, there is no command history, etc..
-I have some ideas about making it much more useful in a future version.)